-I made the decision sometime ago that charity work will be central to the CogitoPR project.
+I DECIDED early on that charity work will be central to the CogitoPR project.

 My motives are entirely self-serving.